Anoa: Behavior and life expectancy

-Both are found on the island of Sulawesi and the nearby island of Buton in Indonesia.
-They live singly or in pairs, rather than in herds like most cattle, except when the cows are about to give birth.
-Little is known about their life history as well.
-However, in captive individuals, they have a life expectancy of 20–30 years.
-The anoa take two to three years before they reach sexual maturity have one calf a year and have very rarely been seen to have more.
+The 1911 Encyclopedia Britannica source states, with regard to behavior, that B. depressicornis "in habits... appears to resemble the Indian buffalo".
+Other sources state, with regard to both species, that they live singly or in pairs, rather than in herds like most cattle, except when the cows are about to give birth, that they take two to three years before they reach sexual maturity.
+Anoa are described as having one calf a year, and have very rarely been seen to have more.